Senior Vice President & interim Executive Director

-Samantha Ragland, an experienced journalist, educator and digital strategist, is Vice President of Journalism Programs at the American Press Institute.
+Samantha Ragland, an experienced journalist, educator and digital strategist, is Senior Vice President at the American Press Institute.
 Previously, Ragland was a member of the faculty at The Poynter Institute for Media Studies where she also served as director of the Leadership Academy for Women in Media.

-As VP of Journalism Programs, Ragland leads API’s efforts to promote cultural transformation and business sustainability in media, helping news organizations serve diverse readers and communities more effectively.
+As Senior Vice President, Ragland leads API’s efforts to promote cultural transformation and business sustainability in media, helping news organizations serve diverse readers and communities more effectively.
 She leads API’s journalism programs portfolio, including:

 The Table Stakes Local News Transformation program, Beyond Print, API’s work on diversity and inclusion in newsrooms and change management coaching for news companies of all sizes.